 Information for Sponsors

-In these unprecedented times, we want to reassure sponsors of the steps we’re taking to protect the children and communities we work with against the Coronavirus outbreak.
+We want to reassure sponsors of the steps we’re taking to protect children and communities against the coronavirus pandemic.
 Please read our CEO Rose Caldwell’s message on our response.

-Thanks to your support, we’ll continue to implement effective hygiene practices and make sure the communities we work with are equipped with the materials and training they need to prevent the spread of diseases, to help children stay healthy.
+We continue to support hygiene practices and ensure the communities we work with have the materials and training they need to prevent the spread of diseases and to help children stay healthy.